pniedzwiedzinski/isthis/README.md

 # isthis(apple)

-Demo app for learning keras and nueral nets.
+Demo app for learning keras and neural nets.
 Send image and you will get prediction if on your photo is apple or not.

+[Check out demo now!](https://prd-ev.github.io/isthis/) (It may take long to load prediction, because container might be asleep 💤 ~ 1 min)

 #### Future